thriveweb/deking-new/content/pages/about-finance.md

   space you and your family will really love.

-  Have it now with no interest payments over a set time with only a small set up cost
+  Have it now with no interest payments over 12 months with only a small set up fee.
 welcomeImage: /images/uploads/hsbc_visa_finance.jpeg
 faq:
   - content: >-